dgendill/choose-your-own-adventure-parser/README.md

 ### JavaScript Library

 The compiler can also be used on the front end.
 Include `dev/main.js` on the page.
-To compile...
+To compile a story...

 ```
 PS.Main.compile(text).then(function(parsedStory) {